RascalSoftware/RAT/examples/domains/customXY/README.md

 XY models.

-These are broadly the same as normal custom XY models, except that the input to the custom function contains an additional 'domains' parameter..
+These are broadly the same as normal custom XY models, except that the input to the custom function contains an additional 'domains' parameter.

 ``` matlab
 function [output, subRough] = domainsCustomModel(params, bulkIn, bulkOut, contrast, domain)